 The Father’s purpose in Heaven to allow such a great storm of the dark kingdom was to teach the faith to the disciples.
-That no one could prevent the expansion of His Kingdom which coma to deliver the captive.
+That no one could prevent the expansion of His Kingdom which come to deliver the captive.
 However the kingdom of darkness tried to hold on, the Lord was unstoppable to deliver His chosen ones.

 For God, the value of a soul is absolutely priceless to Him.
-He did not surrender, did not retreat and did not turn back only when a storm came blocking Him.
-The Lord knew the magnitude of the storm He faced determines the size of the blessing His Father will provide for Him.
+He did not surrender, did not retreat, and did not turn back only when a storm came blocking Him.
+The Lord knew the magnitude of the storm He faced determined the size of the blessing His Father will provide for Him.
 No wonder now, in the name of Jesus all tongues will confess and all knees will bow He is the Lord and Savior of mankind.